-Each December, thousands of people dust off Christmas ornaments and hang them on their respective trees.
+Each December, millions of people dust off Christmas ornaments and hang them on their respective trees.
 They carefully place glass baubles and string lights and choose between novelty ornaments.
-But a minority of people, following a German tradition, hang a Christmas pickle, or Weihnachtsgurke.
+And a small percentage of these people, following a German tradition, hang a Christmas pickle, or Weihnachtsgurke.

 They don’t just hang a pickle ornament, though.
 Followers of this tradition hide the tiny, green pickle within the tree’s many branches.
 On Christmas morning, the first child to find the pickle receives an additional gift, or the privilege of opening the first present.
 Some parents even dole out money.
 Atlas Obscura’s own Tyler Cole grew up in a military family, and lived in Germany twice.
 His mother picked up the tradition and hides the pickle every year.
 To this day, the finder receives five dollars.